mongodb/laravel-mongodb/README.md

 Make sure you have the MongoDB PHP driver installed.
 You can find installation instructions at http://php.net/manual/en/mongodb.installation.php.php

+**WARNING**: The old mongo PHP driver is not supported anymore in versions >= 3.0.

-For Laravel 5, install the latest stable version using composer:
+Installation using composer:

 ```
 composer require jenssegers/mongodb
 ```

-### Version Compatibility
+### Laravel version Compatibility

  Laravel  | Package
 :---------|:----------
  4.2.x    | 2.0.x
  5.0.x    | 2.1.x
- 5.1.x    | 2.2.x
+ 5.1.x    | 2.2.x or 3.0.x
+ 5.2.x    | 2.2.x or 3.0.x

 And add the service provider in `config/app.php`: